 \section{Abstract}

-Current network control plane verification tools cannot scale to large networks, because of the complexity of jointly reasoning about the behaviors of all nodes in the network.
-In this paper we present a \emph{modular} approach to control plane verification, whereby end-to-end network properties are verified via a set of purely \emph{local} checks on individual nodes and edges.
-The approach targets the verification of safety properties for BGP configurations and provides guarantees in the face of both arbitrary external route announcements from neighbors and arbitrary node/link failures.
-We have proven the approach correct and also implemented it in a tool called \tool.
-Experimental results show that \tool\ scales dramatically better than prior control plane verifiers.
-Further, we have used \tool\ to verify three properties of the wide area network of a major cloud provider, containing hundreds of routers and tens of thousands of edges.
-To our knowledge no prior tool has been demonstrated to provide such guarantees at that scale.
-Finally, in addition to the scaling benefits, our modular approach to verification makes it easy to localize the causes of configuration errors and to support incremental re-verification as configurations are updated.
+Current network control plane verification tools cannot scale to large networks because of the complexity of jointly reasoning about the behaviors of all network nodes.
+We present a \emph{modular} approach to control plane verification, where end-to-end network properties are verified via a set of purely \emph{local} checks on individual nodes and edges.
+The approach targets verification of reachability properties for BGP configurations, and provides guarantees in the face of arbitrary external route announcements and, for some properties, arbitrary node/link failures.
+We have proven the approach correct and implemented it in a tool \tool.
+Experimentally we show \tool\ scales dramatically better than prior control plane verifiers.
+Further, \tool\ has been used for six months to verify properties of a major cloud provider network containing hundreds of routers and tens of thousands of edges, finding and fixing bugs in the process.
+To our knowledge no prior control-plane verification tool has been shown to scale to that size and complexity.
+Our modular approach also makes it easy to localize configuration errors and enables incremental re-verification.